ELITE FITNESS

 3. Posterior Tilt

-In the Long Lever, Posterior Tilt you combine the “longer lever” position while also tilting your pelvis backward (think: squeezing the glutes).
+In the long lever, posterior tilt you combine the “longer lever” position while also tilting your pelvis backward (think: squeeze the glutes).

 This variation had significantly higher activation of the upper abdominals, lower abdominals, and external obliques!